IlanCosman/tide/README.md

 **A modern prompt manager for the [Fish][] shell.**

-- **Configuration Wizard:** With four compelling styles and myriad options, you can have your out-of-the-box cake and customize it too.
+- **Out of the box:** With four compelling styles and myriad options, you can have your out-of-the-box cake and customize it too.
-- **Flexible:** One line, two line, powerline, all fine!
+- **Flexible:** Move prompt items around, remove them, and add them back, all by manipulating variables.
-- **Multi-line right prompt:** Impress all your Fish friends with this alien technology.
+- **Powerful:** Impress all your Fish friends with alien technologies like a multi-line right prompt.
-- **Intelligent:** Shows relevant information at a glance, emphasizing important material.
-- **Extensible:** Easily add prompt items by creating simple fish functions.
+- **Extensible:** Create prompt items that work seamlessly with simple fish functions.

 <br clear="right">